Explore

 and you end up with an L.A. story that comes off as tough, fresh, modern and nostalgic, all at the same time.

-A caper gone good gets bad as, one by one, the perpetrators find themselves going down in a "murderous flurry of recriminations."
-A slope that steepens all the way down to the local police station with an all-out shoot with the boys in blue.
+The plot centers around a caper gone good which then gets bad as, one by one, each of the perpetrators find themselves going down in a "murderous flurry of recriminations."
+It is situation that reveals a slope that continually steepens as it unravels, all the way down to the local police station and then culminates into an all-out shoot with the boys in blue.

-Sometimes, crime doesn't pay.
-And other times, in doesn't pay in spades.
+Face is a tight and terse turn-coating tale that shows that sometimes, crime doesn't pay.
+And at other times, in doesn't pay in spades.

-Featuring a Brit Pack of actors such as Robert Carlyle, Ray Winstone, Phil Davis and Lena Headey.
+Featuring a Brit Pack of actors such as Robert Carlyle, Ray Winstone, Phil Davis and a young and eternally beautiful Lena Headey, and Damon Albarn, frontman of the English superstar band Blur, thrown in for good measure.

 Chasing Amy (1997)